Correlates of the country differences in the infection and mortality rates during the first wave of the COVID-19 pandemic: Evidence from Bayesian model averaging: Introduction

-Based on the studied data, we observe patterns which suggest that there are only few determinants that are strongly robust predictors of the coronavirus outcome.
-As we will discuss in more detail in the sequel, we observe that some of these factors are related to the effect of size and influence in social interactions, as well as the investments in health resources.
-However, the primary analysis does not take into account for the inhomogeneity of the socio-economic nature of the countries, and thus can not capture (potentially) significant interactions between the potential determinants.
-To deal with this problem, we develop the coronavirus determinants Jointness space.
-The Jointness space models the interrelation between the potential determinants in explaining the coronavirus outcome, and acts as a bridge between theoretical investigations and empirical observations focused at understanding the role of the social and economic factors when developing policy recommendations for preventing future epidemic crises.
-Using this space we find that there may be two efficient routes which can be used for advancing social and economic measures aimed at preventing the impact of such crises.
-The first one is by improving the aspects of the healthcare structure and the natural environment, whereas the second suggest focusing on the societal and demographic properties.
-We believe in the absence of realistic models that adequately cover all relevant aspects, this study provides the first step towards a more comprehensive understanding of the relationship between the socio-economic determinants of the coronavirus pandemic.
+Based on the studied data, we observe patterns which suggest that during the first wave of the pandemic, there were only few variables that acted as strong and robust correlates with the final number of registered coronavirus infections and deaths in a country.
+These variables are related to the effect of density in social interactions and the overweight prevalence within the population.
+A simple correlation analysis indicates that the heterogeneity between the countries in terms of their health, social and economic nature might be the driver of this conclusion.
+Thus, the initial BMA results cannot capture (potentially) significant interactions between the correlates that are relevant to a particular country.
+To deal with this issue, we develop the coronavirus correlates Jointness Space.
+The Jointness Space models the interrelation between the potential correlates in explaining the coronavirus infections/deaths outcome, and can represent a statistical foundation for understanding the relationships between variables when developing policy recommendations for preventing future epidemic crises.
+Using this space, we find that the routes for reducing the potential negative impact of COVID-19 should focus on decreasing the prevalence of overweight people in the population and a small number of other variables that are relevant to that is studied.
+This will reduce both the registered infections and the observed deaths due to the COVID-19 disease.
+In the absence of realistic models that adequately cover all relevant aspects, this study provides the first step towards a more comprehensive understanding of the relationship between the socio-economic correlates of the coronavirus pandemic.